iantbutler01/ditty/README.md

 - Checkpointing
 - Pushing to the hub

+### FP8 Training

+FP8 training is supported via [NVIDIA Transformer Engine](https://github.com/NVIDIA/TransformerEngine).
+This provides compute speedups on supported GPUs (H100, Ada Lovelace) by running matmuls in 8-bit floating point.

+To use FP8:
+1. Install transformer-engine: `pip install transformer-engine[pytorch]`
+2. Pass `accelerator_kwargs={"mixed_precision": "fp8"}` to Pipeline

+Note: FP8 primarily benefits transformer-based models where TransformerEngine can replace attention and linear layers.
+CNNs and other architectures may see limited benefit.

-right out of the box and assumes you are running with a single GPU or distributed over multiple GPUs by default.
+All other features work right out of the box and assumes you are running with a single GPU or distributed over multiple GPUs by default.

 This has been tested on a 3 node cluster with 9 gpus.